 - These strawberries cool and harden fast (less than 10 minutes) and are best right after they harden.
 They’ll start to weep strawberry juice and the shell with soften up within an hour.

-I had some leftover frosting from this lemon cream cheese frosting recipe and decided to add the strawberries to my cupcakes and they were delicious!
+I had some leftover frosting from this frosting recipe and decided to add the strawberries to some cupcakes.
 But again, it’s best to eat these strawberries immediately after making.

-Looking for more fruit recipes?
+Looking for more FResh fruit recipes?
 Check these out!

 WANT TO JOIN THE PARTY?
 Subscribe to my newsletter and follow on Tik Tok, Pinterest, Instagram, and Facebook for all the latest recipes!